KOBeerose/Python_Auto_Signup/README.md

 # Python_Auto_Signup
 This a Python program I created to automate the process of signing up to some services.
-The script will get sign up information from a text file and format it accordingly For each successful signup, the program will add the account email, password, and the start/end date of the subscription.
+The script will get sign up information from a text file and format it accordingly.
+For each successful signup, the program will add the account email, password, and the start/end date of the subscription.